brtlvrs/demo/README.md

 # demo

-This is a demo branch containing coreDNS data files
+This is a demo branch containing coreDNS data files.

+## environment

+The zone files  describe the domain shire.loc that contains one member, photonos-01.shire.loc

 ## Project